obiwac/uclouvain-icpc/public/md/index.md

 ### World finals

-World finals take place all around the world, it is the most presigious contest.
-Contest rules are the same as NWERC & BAPC.
+World finals can take place anywhere around the world, and is the most prestigious of the contests.
-Problem set tends to be more difficult than NWERC.
+The contest rules are the same as the NWERC and the BAPC, but the problem set tends to be harder than the NWERC.

 ## Training